japgolly/test-state/example-react/README.md

   >> toggleShowCompleted    +> visibleItemNames.assert("hello", "blah 3")
 ```

-Which processes the following output:

 This is what you see (by default) when the test passes.

 ![pass](output-pass.png)

 This is an example of test failure.

 ![fail](output-fail.png)

-<br>You can also tell TestState to show you everything it does in glorious and excruciating detail, if you so wish.
+You can also tell TestState to show you everything it does in glorious and excruciating detail, if you so wish.

 ![verbose](output-verbose.png)